How to Plant, Grow, and Care for Impatiens Walleriana

-Brightly-flowered impatiens walleriana is perfect in your shaded beds or as a partial-light ground cover.
-We've got the top growing tips!
+Brightly-flowered Impatiens walleriana is perfect in shaded beds or as a partial-light ground cover.
+We've got the top growing tips, and Kevin Espiritu will show you how to grow these busy lizzies.

 Contents

 A favorite flower for many households, Impatiens walleriana is wildly popular in the UK and US.
-As a ground cover, they create a stunning, flower-dappled display.
-They make an excellent houseplant as well, growing easily if you give them the right conditions.
+As a ground cover, it creates a stunning, flower-dappled display.
+It also makes an excellent houseplant, growing easily if you give it the right conditions.

 Impatiens has many crazy names like busy lizzie or sultana.
 It’s even sometimes called the “patience plant”, although in an ironic way – more on that later!
 It’s so popular that growers have cultivated several shades of flowers to choose from.
 Pink, red, white, orange, lilac, or bi-colored blooms appear to much delight.